-Asharq Alawsat Pharmacies Company has obtained Zakat certificate up to 31 December 2018.
-The final Zakat assessments have been received for all years up to 2016 and the Company has recorded all differences between Zakat provision and the approved final assessments and settled all Zakat liabilities resulted from such assessments.
+Asharq Alawsat Pharmacies Company has obtained Zakat certificate up to 2018.
+During 2017, Asharq Alawsat Pharmacies Company has received the final Zakat assessments for the years from 2008 until 2016 and Asharq Alawsat Pharmacies Company has recorded all differences between Zakat provision and the approved final assessments and settled all Zakat liabilities resulted from such assessments.

-Al Afia Pharmacies Company have obtained the Zakat certificate up to 31 December 2018.
-Sehat Al Sharq Medical Limited Company, Gharb Jeddah Hospital Company and Al Wosta Medical Limited Company have received a facilitation letter from GAZT for the year 31 December 2017, as these companies are still under development and have no operating income.
-During 2018, Sehat Al Sharq Medical Limited Company has received the final Zakat assessments for all the years up to 2016 and no differences have been identified from the actual returns submitted.
+Al Afia Pharmacies Company.
+Sehat Al Sharq Medical Limited Company, Gharb Jeddah Hospital Company and Al Wosta Medical Limited Company have obtained the Zakat certificates up to 201^A. During 2018, Sehat Al Sharq Medical Limited Company has received the final Zakat assessments for all the years up to 2016 and no differences have been identified from the actual returns submitted.